sarahmakki12/intro-to-nlp-project/report.md

 3. **After translation**, each `{lang}.txt` has lines in the same order as `en_unique.txt`.
 Build a final combined multilingual CSV with columns: `id` (row number), `unique_id` (links translations of the same sentence), `lang`, `text`, `corpus`, `mission`, `file`, `line_number`, `occurrence_count`.
 This means every English sentence and its 9 translations share the same `unique_id`, making it easy to cross-reference or filter by language.

-### Model development
+### Model improvements

-- Build baseline n-gram model using kaggle training data (`data/kaggle/train.csv`) for immediate iteration
+- Train with more data (higher `--limit` or full corpus) and higher `--max_order` to improve accuracy, especially for CJK languages
-- Evaluate on `data/open-dev/input.txt`
+- Prune rare prefixes at high orders to reduce model size and memory usage
-- Incorporate translated corpus once available to improve non-English performance
+- Explore interpolation across n-gram orders instead of strict backoff
 - Explore more advanced models (transformer, fine-tuned/distilled pretrained model) if n-gram baseline meets midterm threshold

 ### Optional: additional native-language data